 Julia felt a pinch of guilt for leaving the old woman in the cabin.
 She really ought to check on her employer.

 From the dining room, Julia walked through the corridor, careful to keep one gloved hand on the wall to steady herself.
 But the varnished paneling was slick and smooth, and the floor beneath her feet tossed.
 She stumbled, staggering from left to right, grasping for anything she could.
 A hard impact with a gilded plant stand knocked the breath from her lungs.
-Reeling, she cracked her head on polished wall so hard her vision flashed.
+Reeling, she cracked her head on the polished wall so hard her vision flashed.

 Just her rotten luck—if the ship wasn’t lost in the storm, Julia was going to get herself killed walking in this maelstrom.